 - Book well in advance, otherwise you run the risk of not being able to get the car you need.

 - Always get the gravel road insurance.
 Iceland is one of those places where you can turn down a road and just out of site the pavement stops.
 Also, rent a GPS.

 - You drive on the right and overtake on the left.

 - Iceland recognizes US drivers’ licenses, so there is no need for an IDP.

 - Minimum rental age is 21 for a normal car and 23 for a 4WD vehicle.

 - Remember the following rules: No off roading, car headlights must be on at all times, no cell phone use while driving.
 The legal alcohol limit in Iceland is zero.

 - There are a lot of rental companies in Iceland.
 Look for a company with a good reputation over a cheaper one.
 Reykjavik Cars and Lava Auto Car Rental (which only provides SUVs) all have very good reviews.
 If you’re more comfortable with an American company, Thrifty and Hertz (we’ve booked with Hertz 2 out of the 3 times we’ve been there) both have an office in Keflavik (near or in the airport).
-Expect to pay about $60 a day for a normal car and $90-$110 for an SUV.
+We usually have paid about $60 a day for a normal car and $90-$110 for an SUV.